AlexAsplund/PSTodoist/docs/en-us/Update-TodoistLabel.md

 ## DESCRIPTION
 Updates a label.
 Only name supported in the current API (V8 beta) and not intendent etc.
+You must set either parameter Name, Token or both

 ## EXAMPLES